The Boat Race 1865: Race

 Both crews had initially returned to the boathouses upon the instruction of their boat club president's who had demanded the steamers stay behind the start.
 Oxford won the toss and elected to start from the Middlesex station, handing the Surrey side of the river to Cambridge.
 Following an indifferent start from both crews, Cambridge took the lead, and were a length ahead by Bishop's Creek.
-To avoid the steamers pressing from behind, the Light Blue cox Archer steered his boat to the middle to the river, while his counterpart, Charles Tottenham, manoeuvred too close to the bank, resulting in a two-length lead for Cambridge by Craven Cottage.
+To avoid the steamers pressing from behind, the Light Blue cox Archer steered his boat to the middle of the river, while his counterpart, Charles Tottenham, manoeuvred too close to the bank, resulting in a two-length lead for Cambridge by Craven Cottage.
 By the Crab Tree pub, the lead was three lengths.
 Despite dominating the race, by the time the crews passed below Hammersmith Bridge, Oxford had reduced the lead to three-quarters of a length, and at The Doves pub, the lead was down to half a length.

 Soon after the Oxford boat overlapped their opponents yet Cambridge pushed away again before Chiswick Eyot where the Dark Blues once began to overlap the Light Blues' stern.
 Cambridge's stroke Lawes reacted and pushed to keep the lead, but by Chiswick Church the crews were level.
 Oxford's better line in the river saw them draw away rapidly from Cambridge, whereupon the Light Blues were regarded as "falling to pieces".
 Oxford's lead at Barnes Bridge was around three lengths, and by the time they passed the finishing line they had won by four lengths in a time of 21 minutes 24 seconds, securing the Dark Blue's fifth consecutive win and taking the overall record to 12–10 in their favour.
 Drinkwater suggested that, of the 22 races conducted thus far, it was "one of the most sensational races in this history", while Burnell described it as a "splendid race".